QuentinRa/blog.quentinra.dev/info/ocaml/data/bst.md

 * ❌: AVL trees are better
 * ❌: Unless storing the cardinal, calculating it takes too much time

-*The time was tested with a list of around 5 000 000 randomly generated values in [0;10000]*.
+*The time was tested with a sample of around 5 000 000 randomly generated values in [0;10000]*.

 ```none
 >>>>>>>>>> TIME FOR LISTS <<<<<<<<<<